-Berenjenas al Miel is among the Spanish starters I encountered when I was trying to search for vegetarian tapas to recreate.
+Berenjenas al Miel is among the Spanish starters I encountered when searching for vegetarian tapas to recreate.
 In English, the dish translates to Fried Aubergine and Honey.

-It is basically what its name says it is: you fry some cut eggplants and drizzle them with honey.
+It is basically what its name says: you fry some cut eggplants and drizzle them with honey.

 At first, I was truly not sure about the flavor combination.
-As it turns out, this tapas dish is famous in Andalusia as well as in other Spanish regions.
+As it turns out, this tapas dish is famous in Andalusia and other Spanish regions.

 What is the milk for?
-The dish calls for you to soak the cut eggplants in milk so that the bitterness of the vegetable washes off.
+The dish calls for you to soak the cut eggplants in milk so that the vegetable’s bitterness washes off.

-Flour will then make it crisp and then the honey will give sweetness to this delicious Spanish food.
+The flour will then make it crisp, and then the honey will give sweetness to this delicious Spanish food.

 Read the detailed recipe: BERENJENAS AL MIEL